How-tos Overview

 If you don't need to be able to cancel the stoppage, the easiest way

-to stop the simulation is to use one of the Stop
+to stop the simulation is to use one of the Stop methods

 of the Simulation class.